 Price per person: single occupancy is ISK 895.000.-

 DAY 1 - West Iceland – Old house, Horses, Hraunfossar falls into north Iceland.

-We will pick you up from your hotel around 8:00 am and drive towards Hvalfjordur-Fjord to photograph the lonely house, and from there toward Borgarfjordur Fjord.
+We will pick you up from your hotel around 8:00 am and drive towards Hvalfjordur-Fjord to photograph the lonely house and Þórufoss waterfall.
+From there towards Borgarfjordur Fjord.
 Main stop of the day is Hraunfossar Waterfalls (Lava Waterfalls) and another spectacular waterfall close by, Barnafossar (Children’s Waterfall according to folklore).
-Northern lights hunt in the evening.
+In this area we have a good chance to photograph the Icelandic horses.
+This night - like all nights during the tour we be on the Northern lights watch, ready to go out if conditions are right.
 Accommodation: Hotel in north Iceland.

 DAY 2 - North Iceland.
 Horses, Canyon, Godafoss waterfall.

 We take off and start with going to a nearby beautiful canyon with its forms and waterfalls.
 We go through north Icelands farmlands, photograph horses in their natural habitat.
 Afternoon we spend at Godafoss waterfall until sundown.
 Northern lights hunt in the evening.
 Accommodation in Mývatn.

 DAY 3 - Lake Myvatn.
 Sunrise at a geothermal area.
 Old traditional houses.
 Godafoss.